Instrument/cyclops/docs/instructions_javascript.md

 * `duration` - the duration of the entire curve, in milliseconds
 * `startTime` - the time within the AfterEffects composition of the first key frame, in milliseconds
-* `min` - An array of values that represent the minimum for each value component (remember, values in AfterEffects can be multi-dimensional).
+* `min` - An array of values that represent the minimum for each value component (remember, values in AfterEffects can have more than one component).
 These values are not normalized and represent the values as they appear in aftereffects.
 Units will vary depending on the property (position may be in pixels, scale in percentage, etc).
 * `max` - Just like `min` but is the list of the maximum values.
 * `begin` - Just like `min` but is the list of values at the **start** of the curve.
 * `end` - Just like `min` but is the list of values at the **end** of the curve.